swefpifh/Starbound-Interface-for-Custom-Currency/README.md

 With this v1.1, you can now edit money name with "myWalletGui.config" in "myWalletGui\interface\windowconfigCustomWallet".

 Contents :
-- 1 wallet as an activatable object : "/spawnitem myWallet"
+- 1 wallet as an activatable object : `"/spawnitem myWallet"`
-- 2 example currencies : "/spawnitem mymoney01", "/spawnitem mymoney02"
+- 2 example currencies : `"/spawnitem mymoney01"`, `"/spawnitem mymoney02"`
 - 2 recipes to delete the currencies invoked in admin mode.
 (Basic craft button on the right side of the screen)
 - Readable files to facilitate the customization of your interface and the integration of your currency.

-Mod Pack Permissions : Anyone can use this mod in their mod compilation without the author's consent[/i].
+> Mod Pack Permissions : Anyone can use this mod in their mod compilation without the author's consent.

-Mod Assets Permissions : Anyone can alter/redistribute the mod's assets without the author's consent[/i].
+> Mod Assets Permissions : Anyone can alter/redistribute the mod's assets without the author's consent.